 Amatriciana, also called matriciana in local dialect, was originally just a white condiment (no tomatoes!) called ‘alla gricia’.
 This was apparently the main meal of Amatrice shepherds, who carried pieces of pecorino in their packs, bags of black pepper, dried pasta, cured pork cheek and lard.
 Between the seventeenth and eighteenth centuries tomatoes were imported to Italy and a tomato sauce was added to the shepherds’ recipe.

 Amatrice became famous for creating this ‘new’ recipe and in fact the town has held an annual festival in celebration of amatriciana for the last 50 years.
 Last year’s festival was cancelled because of the earthquake which happened just a few days before the date of the festival.
 It was held instead in Rome in December.
 I’m not sure if the festival will be held this year, given the destruction and loss of life Amatrice suffered.

-Although it is not of Lazio origin (During the Kingdom of the Two Sicilies, Amatrice belonged to Abruzzo), amatriciana has become a classic Roman recipe.
+Although it is not of Lazio origin (during the Kingdom of the Two Siciiys, Amatrice belonged to Abruzzo), amatriciana has become a classic Roman recipe.
 However, it is more often served with bucatini in Rome and spaghetti in Amatrice.
 Both pastas work really well with it, although I prefer bucatini.

 The people of Amatrice are very strict about the ingredients of this sauce and have been known to take offence when chefs become creative with their own versions.
 There’s a lovely story of when two Michelin star chef Carlo Cracco confessed that he put garlic in his amatriciana and the Amatrice town council accused him of ‘a lack of judgement’ on their Facebook page!!!